respeaker/respeakerd/doc/DEVELOPER_MANUAL.md

--snowboy_res_path (the path to snowboay's resource file) type: string default: "./resources/common.res" -snowboy_sensitivity (the sensitivity of snowboay) type: string default: "0.5" -source (the source of pulseaudio) type: string default: "default"
+-snowboy_res_path (the path to snowboay's resource file) type: string default: "./resources/common.res" -snowboy_sensitivity (the sensitivity of snowboay) type: string default: "0.5" -source (the source of pulseaudio) type: string default: "default" -fifo_file (the path of the fifo file of PulseAudio pipe-source module when enabled pulse mode) type: string default: "/tmp/music.input", this is the default value of PulseAudio pipe-source module as well
+-mode (the mode of respeakerd, can be standard, pulse) type: string default: "standard"
 ```

 ## 4. Co-work conventions